Lord Jesus Christ in the 1611KJV

 Book theme is: How God Started the Church.

-Chapter links: 12345678910111213141516171819202122232425262728, God.
+Chapter links: 12345678910111213141516171819202122232425262728; God.

 Chapter 8 Summary: Chapter theme is: God scatters the church.

 The Treasury of Scripture Knowledge reports: 'And Saul. this clause evidently belongs to the conclusion of the previous chapter; there is scarcely a worse division of chapters than this'.
 Actually, there is a chapter division which occurs in the middle of a sentence.
 The Treasury of Scripture Knowledge has many good references, but not all are accurate, which is why I include it but do not make their references links.
-The Treasury of Scripture Knowledge was written using man's way to interpret the word of God, which uses verse divisions and produces the conflicts and errors which men blame on God's perfect word.
+The Treasury of Scripture Knowledge was written using man's way to interpret The word of God, which uses verse divisions and produces the conflicts and errors which men blame on God's perfect word.
 So, use the references but be sure to verify everything provided because the references provided sometimes lead to doctrinal error.

 Acts 8 starts with the scattering of the church due to the persecution that came after Stephen was martyred.
 As section of this scattering, we have this verse.
 In Acts 1:8 Jesus instructed ye shall be witnesses unto me both in Jerusalem, and in all Judaea, and in Samaria, and unto the uttermost section of the earth.
 They had testified in Jerusalem, as has been reported between 1:8 and now.
 Now the church members will testify in all Judaea, by being scattered, and Philip will testify in Samaria.
 The rest of Acts tell of testimony unto the uttermost section of the earth.

 Our second sentence tells us at that time there was a great persecution against the church which was at Jerusalem.
-Then it tells us about the deacon named Philip, not the apostle, who was also an evangelist, taking the word of God to half Jews.
+Then it tells us about the deacon named Philip, not the apostle, who was also an evangelist, taking The word of God to half Jews.
 First, he went down to the city of Samaria, and preached Christ unto them.
 However, the Samaritans did not get saved until Peter and John went there and laid hands on them.
 (Who, when they were come down, prayed for them, that they might receive the Holy Ghost: (For as yet he was fallen upon none of them.)
 God always works through His authority structure and Jesus had given the apostles the authority of ambassadors (Verily I say unto you, Whatsoever ye shall bind on earth shall be bound in heaven: and whatsoever ye shall loose on earth shall be loosed in heaven. {Matthew 16:19; Matthew 18:18 }.
 God did not give anyone else the authority to open the door of salvation for non-Jews.

 We also read that Philip also dealt with the Ethiopian eunuch.
 He was also a half-Jew.
 Reportedly, when the queen of the south visited Solomon, she went home pregnant, which is why there were half-Jews in Ethiopia.
-But, since this was after Peter and John opened the door for half-Jews to be saved, the Ethiopian eunuch was saved with the preaching of Philip the evangelist.
+But, since this was after Peter and John opened the door for half-Jews to be saved, the Ethiopian eunuch was saved with the preaching of Philip The evangelist.

 Now, the above paragraph gives us a summary of our chapter but we also need to consider how this chapter fits within the overall report of this Bible book.